siddhesh0109/Siddhesh_Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Please give me proper credit by linking back to [siddhesh0109](https://github.com/siddhesh0109/Siddhesh_Portfolio).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio </a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.